enifmada/polygenic-adaptation/extract_vcfs/README.md

-shotgun individuals. `broad`, `europe`, and `gbr_ceu` refer to the 1000G reference populations used, which are {`LWK`, `YRI`, `JPT`, `CHB`, `CEU`, `GBR`, `FIN`, `TSI`, `IBS`}, {`CEU`, `GBR`, `FIN`, `TSI`, `IBS`}, and {`CEU`, `GBR`}, repsectively.
+shotgun individuals. `broad`, `europe`, and `gbr_ceu` refer to the 1000G reference populations used, which are {`LWK`, `YRI`, `JPT`, `CHB`, `CEU`, `GBR`, `FIN`, `TSI`, `IBS`}, {`CEU`, `GBR`, `FIN`, `TSI`, `IBS`}, and {`CEU`, `GBR`}, respectively.
 Lastly, the analysis was performed using `shrinkage` or `noshrinkage`.

 #### 5. Filter PCA outliers (required)